Acetazolamide in Decompensated Heart Failure With Volume Overload - ADVOR

 - Hypokalemia: 5.5% vs. 3.9% (p = 0.39); hypotension: 6.6% vs. 3.5% (p = 0.11)

-The results of this trial showed that, among patients with acute decompensated heart failure, treatment with IV acetazolamide in addition to IV loop diuretics led to significantly greater incidence of successful decongestion within 3 days of randomization as compared with placebo.
+The results of this trial showed that, among patients with acute decompensated heart failure, treatment with IV acetazolamide in addition to IV loop diuretics led to significantly greater incidence of successful decongestion within 3 days of randomization as compared with placebo, irrespective of baseline LVEF and renal function.
+Response was magnified among patients with higher baseline HCO3 levels; urine output and natriuresis was greater among patients with eGFR ≤40 at baseline.
 Acetazolamide is a carbonic anhydrase inhibitor, which inhibits sodium and bicarbonate ion resorption in the renal proximal tubule.
-Patients who received acetazolamide also had shorter length of stay without a significant difference in adverse event rate between both study groups.
+Patients who received acetazolamide also had shorter length of stay without a significant difference in adverse event rate between both study groups with the exception of worsening renal function defined by serum creatinine.
 The study is limited in that it was exclusively performed in Belgium, which may limit generalizability across other racial/ethnic groups, and that concurrent SGLT2i use was excluded.
 It is also relatively small.
 Given SGLT2i also function at the level of the renal proximal tubule, efficacy of acetazolamide in conjunction with SGLT2i is unknown and will require further study.

 However, achieving successful decongestion is a widespread challenge among patients with acute decompensated heart failure.
 Patients with residual congestion have a higher risk of post-discharge adverse outcomes.
 The current study provides strong evidence to support use of IV acetazolamide to achieve decongestion among patients with decompensated heart failure.